waTeim/node-julia/README.md

 # Limitations

-* Window is currently not supported.
+* Windows is currently not supported.
 Julia's primary compilation method is to use gcc while gyp expects MSVS.
 Reconciling this is underway, but incomplete.